By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the Tourist-Book
+(For all use cases below, the System is the Tourist-Book and the Tourist is the user, unless specified otherwise)

 Use case: Example Delete place